peekpoops/pomotron/replit.md

 # Overview

-Pomotron - Enter the Focus Grid is a retro-themed Pomodoro timer web application designed to enhance productivity through the Pomodoro Technique.
+Pomotron is a retro-themed Pomodoro timer web application designed to enhance productivity through the Pomodoro Technique.
 The app combines a nostalgic 1980s synthwave aesthetic with modern productivity features including intention-setting, website blocking, analytics tracking, and multiple visual themes.
 Built as a Progressive Web App (PWA), it provides both online and offline functionality with features like session history, customizable timer settings, and comprehensive productivity analytics.

 # User Preferences